What are corporate records? Management, compliance & more

 - Develop a records management policy: Clearly outline your organization’s approach to records management, including specific roles and responsibilities.
 This will create more consistent records management and a defensible process for regulators.

-- Offer corporate records training: Though audit and legal department soften work with corporate records, many employees and departments may need to create or access them.
+- Offer corporate records training: Though the audit and legal departments often work with corporate records, many employees and departments may need to create or access them.
 Earn employee buy-in by training them on why records management is important, your organization's processes and their specific responsibilities.

-- Regularly review and update practices: Like the financial services company mentioned above, organizations can quickly outgrow records management policies that were once sufficient.
-Take time to review and enhance practices to ensure they remain effective, compliant and supportive of business needs.
+- Regularly review and update practices: Similarly to the financial services company mentioned above, organizations can quickly outgrow records management policies that were once sufficient.
+Review and enhance practices to ensure they remain effective, compliant and supportive of business needs.

 - Use appropriate software: Manual records management can become untenable for even small organizations, given the number of records businesses must store and the duration they must store them.
 Centralizing document management in a single platform streamlines the corporate records process significantly.

-The corporate record is the entity’s way of showing that it operates according to its own governance policies and the law, making them essential to governance and compliance.
-As such, those in charge of the entity or group structure must have easy access to accurate, up-to-date records — making the centralization of corporate records increasingly critical.
+The corporate record is the entity’s way of showing that it operates according to its own governance policies and the law, making it essential to governance and compliance.
+As such, those in charge of the entity or group structure must have easy access to accurate, up-to-date records, making the centralization of corporate records increasingly critical.

 The importance of centralized corporate records